brettz9/webappfind/atyourcommand/README.md

   1. Break apart functionality to specialize in context menu text and URL manipulations?
-(If so, ensure some other way to have full control over where tools appear; do this by modifying the Firefox Add-ons SDK itself so capability baked-in?)
+(If so, ensure some other way to have full control over where tools appear; do this by modifying the webextensions API itself so capability baked-in?)
   1. Integrate with or replicate Greasemonkey behavior also?
   1. Get context menu to support hiding items via whitelist or blacklist until exposed by a key command (so that for normal